Martin Truex Jr. wins at Vegas, Kyle Busch bloodied in brawl

 Jimmie Johnson was 11th, marking the first time since he became a full-time driver in 2002 that he has failed to have a top-10 finish in the first three races.

-Kevin Harvick's hope of bouncing back from a disappointing finish at Atlanta lasted only 68 laps.
+As Dale Earnhardt Jr. finished 16th, Kevin Harvick's hope of bouncing back from a disappointing finish at Atlanta lasted only 68 laps.
 He crashed hard into the wall when his right front tire exploded.

 ''It started vibrating four or five laps before it blew out,'' Harvick said. ''I was trying to ride it to the end of the stage.''

-Harvick, who entered as the series points leader, was credited with a 38th-place finish a week after leading 292 laps only to be caught seeding on pit road.
+Harvick was credited with a 38th-place finish a week after leading 292 laps a week earlier only to be caught seeding on pit road.
+He surrendered the points lead to Keselowski.

 The 1.5-mile track was slick with the temperature in the 80s in the desert.
 And it was a rough homecoming for Daytona 500 champion Kurt Busch.
 Shortly after venting his frustration over the radio, he had to come in for a new battery with 66 laps to go and finished 30th.

+NOW WHAT?: NASCAR will review the fight and issue any penalties in the coming week.

 SPEEDING: Kyle Busch was one of three drivers to get caught speeding on pit road, with the pass-through penalty leaving him a lap down.
-Busch recovered to back into contention before the last-lap wreck.
 Speeding has been a hot issue this season as NASCAR has gone to more precise timing lines.

 LONG WAIT TIMES: Harvick was annoyed at how long it took the medical crew to get to his car and transport him to the infield care center.
 NASCAR for the first time this season is using a traveling set of doctors and paramedics in hopes of better consistency.